 Right now everyone is blaming the Canon R5 for its thermal throttling but there is a little bit more to the story than what I think people realize and I want to shed some light on some other issues that could come up.

-In short – CFexpress cards thermal throttle when they get hot.
+In short, – CFexpress cards thermal throttle when they get hot.

 This isn’t something a lot of people realize since CFexpress cards are new and there is no great way to see this if you’re just casually shooting.
 But I do a lot of memory card tests on this site.
 A lot.
 I test every camera, every card.

-I spend about half my time on with his blog doing memory card tests and this is something that comes up occasionally with CFexpress cards, which sometimes can make it difficult to get accurate rates with the cards with my memory card speed tests.
+I spend about half my time on his blog doing memory card tests and this is something that comes up occasionally with CFexpress cards, which sometimes can make it difficult to get accurate rates with the cards with my memory card speed tests.

 Being the nerd I am, I wanted to see how much the thermal throttling of CFexpress cards could affect the performance of a camera like the Canon R5.